Big Horn Remodeling

 The costs that blow up a kitchen budget usually are not the cabinets or counters.
 They are the surprises mid-project, and the biggest cause is poor planning up front.
 Change orders are the classic example: a homeowner approves a design, demo starts, then they want the range on a different wall.

 This is why detailed renderings and selection review matter before a single cabinet is ordered.
 You want to catch the "I did not picture it that way" moments on screen instead of on site.
 Other commonly missed costs include bringing old wiring up to code once walls are open, disposal and dump fees, temporary kitchen setups if you are living through the remodel, and countertop fabrication lead times.
+This is also the right stage to confirm whether your kitchen remodel needs a permit.

 If you are also updating an adjacent bath, it may make sense to bundle a bathroom remodel with the kitchen work.
 That does not always lower the total price, but it can reduce repeated mobilization, help coordinate permits, and simplify schedule planning while the home is already under construction.
+For a deeper planning view, use our kitchen remodel timeline guide.
+If you are comparing kitchen and bathroom budgets together, use the bathroom remodel pricing guide.

 Does A Kitchen Remodel Add Resale Value?